For best prices and early deliveries, WhatsApp us at. 918488070070

 Wedding Attire

 Kashmiri brides typically wear a beautifully embroidered Pheran, a traditional loose gown made of silk or brocade.
 The Pheran is often paired with an exquisite headpiece called the Tarang, which symbolises purity and the start of a new journey.
 Intricate gold and silver jewellery, often passed down through generations, complements the attire.
 The Dejhoor, a unique piece of jewellery worn by married Kashmiri women, is one such example of the region's distinct adornments.
+Another essential element of the bride’s attire is the headgear.
+Brides usually wear a veil or headscarf, which may be adorned with traditional Kashmiri embroidery known as sozni.
+Brides may also choose to wear Pashmina shawls, a Kashmiri symbol of opulence and warmth, to complement their attire.

 For the groom, the traditional attire includes a long, embroidered kurta or Pheran, paired with a Turban.
 This is often accompanied by a Kangri, a small pot filled with burning coal used to stay warm in the chilly weather.
 The groom’s outfit is often finished off with elaborate jewellery, such as the Jigni, a brooch worn on the turban, signifying wealth and prosperity.